csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 --a helper function to make display easier print message value = show (message ++ (toString value))
 {% endhighlight %}

+The recursion pattern has two ingredients:

+* The termination condition: Need to handle all conditions that the recursion has to terminate for.
+For the factorial function it is when n gets to 0 we terminate the recursion.
+For those using recursion this is often the source of bugs, which leads to infinite recursion and program crashes!
+* The recursive step: For all values of n other than the terminal one we describe how to compute  the next value.

+The second example that I have included generates the [Fibonacci numbers][fib-ref].
+These numbers we noticed much earlier by [Hemachandra][Hemachandra-ref].
+Fields medallist [Manjul Bhargava][Manjul] has been referring to the Hemanchandra numbers and how he was [inspired by ancient indian mathematicians][Manjul-Hema].
+So we called the function `hemachandra` in this example.

 ### Pattern Matching